 How to build a winning enterprise eCommerce tech stack

-Now that we have figured out what a tech stack for eCommerce is and what components it consists of, it’s time to move on to the most important thing—creating a tech stack.
+Now that we have figured out what a tech stack for enterprise eCommerce is and what components it consists of, it’s time to move on to the most important thing — creating a tech stack.
 First, it’s worth noting that there are different ways to implement your idea.
 Perhaps your specific case requires a completely unique approach to solving the problem.
 Here we’ll not recommend any integrations with third-party services but will mainly focus on building the platform’s architecture itself, which in the future can be customized and improved according to your business needs.

 Scenario 1: MVP development